 You’ll find J.CO Donut shops in most malls.
 Make sure to get the infamous Tira Misu donuts, nobody dislikes them.
 So are Roti’O stores.
 At the supermarket sections of malls and in most Batam food courts, you’re bound to find curry puffs and rissoles everywhere.

 - Kue Putu

-Curry Puffs and Risoles: They’re small cheap stalls with mouthwatering delicacies.
-These typically have potatoes, eggs, chicken and vegetable fillings.
+Curry Puffs and Rissoles: They’re small cheap stalls with mouthwatering delicacies.
+These typically have potatoes, eggs, chicken, and vegetable fillings.
 They’re all oily, but don’t miss it out – they’re worth trying!

 Some other things to try out are Ayam Sate (meat on a stick with spicy sauce), Pisang Goreng, and Nagasari Pisang.
 You’ll find these throughout the city.
 In malls, if a small food court stall is crowded with people waiting for their order, it’s bound to be one of these!